Skip to Content

 It’s also possible to fly to Tromsø (TOS) and make a road trip that includes Lofoten from there.
 However, Tromsø is much further away from Lofoten and only makes sense if you plan to visit other places in northern Norway as part of the same trip as well.

-TIP: For car rental for visiting Lofoten, we highly recommend you check the RentalCars website.
-We planned and rebooked our Lofoten trip three times and every time, we found the best deals through this website.
-We rented a car from Evenes airport and returned it there too, but one-way fees were quite reasonable, so it’s easy to plan a self-drive trip that best suits your needs.
+TIP: For car rental for visiting Lofoten, we highly recommend you check this website.
+Every time we plan a trip, we find the best deals through this website.
+We rented a car from Evenes Airport and returned it there too, but one-way fees were quite reasonable, so it’s easy to plan a self-drive trip that best suits your needs.

 Lofoten aerial view from airplane window